ScottGreenhorn/Hit-the-Mark-doc/README.md

 ### How did we come up with this idea?
 Necessity is the mother of invention.
 While working on the Demand Sensing CPG project, we discovered that internal teams were having a hard time accessing accurate and timely information about configuration and deployment.
 We determined that Confluence wasn't a great tool for maintaining and delivering the configuration content.
 It was also difficult to extract content from Confluence to resuse it in other publsihing tools.
 Our goal was to try to find a better way of creating, maintaining, and publishing configuration and deployment content.
 That's when we started investigating using Markdown files and GitHub Page to create a better process.

-### How is this process better than Confluence for delivering configuration content?
+### How is this process better than current tools for delivering configuration content?
 We feel that this process is superior because you can:
 + Maintain one source of the "truth".
 + Publish only the required information.
 No more having to navigate through outdated or incomplete Confluence pages.